DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-session-overview.md

 - Extending and challenging pupils

-  - Do not complete pupils’ answers
+  - Do not complete pupils' answers
   - Ask follow-up questions